AdityaRajvanshi18/CMPT300/README.md

 3b.
 Part 2 - Simulate a time-sharing system by using signals and timers.
 The scheduler is installed with an interval timer.
 The timer starts ticking when the scheduler picks a thread to use the CPU which in turn signals the thread when its time slice is finished thus allowing the scheduler to pick another thread and so on.
 When a thread has completely finished its work it leaves the scheduler to allow a waiting thread to enter.

 4a.
-Part 2 - Implement routines for allocating and deallocating memory, and keeping track of what memory is in use and implement four strategies for selecting in which block to place a new requested memory black:
+Part 2 - Implement routines for allocating and deallocating memory, and keeping track of what memory is in use and implement four strategies for selecting in which block to place a new requested memory block:

     1) First-fit: select the first suitable block with smallest address.
     2) Best-fit: select the smallest suitable block.